lunikon/lunikon.github.io/about/index.md

 ## {{page.title}}

-My name is Martin Simons and I'm a guy-with-a-business-degree-turned-software-engineer.
-Currently I live and work close to Darmstadt, Germany and I make a living running the small indie game studio [simulogics](https://simulogics.net).
+My name is Martin Simons, and I'm a guy-with-a-business-degree-turned-software-engineer.
+Currently, I live and work close to Würzburg, Germany, and I make a living running the small indie game studio [simulogics](https://simulogics.games).

 ### What's in the name?